Skip to main content

 yarn ts-node claimer/generateCredential.ts

 OK, you've made a claim as a Claimer and created a credential from it.
-Let's finish up our Attester and get the credential attested!
+The next step is to finish the Attester and get the credential attested!